 BY ALL MOTOR VEHICLES

-REASON: to facilitate a crane operation
+REASON: to facilitate sewer cleaning works

 (Traffic Regulation Notices cover a maximum of 5 consecutive days.)

 ACCESS: Limited access will be maintained for emergency service vehicles and for frontages within the closed section of road, subject to the progress of the works